DoTheEvo/selfhosted-apps-docker/bitwarden_rs/readme.md

 ```

 **All containers must be on the same network**.</br>
-If one does not exists yet: `docker network create caddy_net`
+If one does not exist yet: `docker network create caddy_net`

 # Reverse proxy